-- Have a high school diploma or GED

-- Pass the entrance examination

-- Current, unrestricted State of Florida EMT-P Certificate
+- Have a high school diploma, GED, or equivalent - Pass the entrance examination - Current, unrestricted State of Florida EMT-P Certificate

 To receive an Associate Degree in Emergency Medical Services, students must meet the prerequisites and complete 24.0 credit hours in General Education courses.
 This Degree program can be completed in 8 months for full-time students.